 Outside Professional Activities For David King

 Unpaid Board Chair, NGO: Initiatives for China.
 Role includes helping founder, and HKS graduate, Jianli Yang, negotiate relationships with State and Local governmental leaders in the United states.
 Engagement on a twice-a-month basis throughout the academic year.
-This notice was updated in March 2017, and the relationship with Initiatives for China will presumably continue through AY18.
+This notice was updated in June 2018, and the relationship with Initiatives for China will presumably continue through AY19.

 Unpaid Board Member, NGO: Revels.
 Role involves monthly board meetings to help this Cambridge-based arts and music organization provide educational services in the community and to produce an annual show in Sanders Theatre every December.
-This notice was updated in March 2017, and the relationship with Revels will presumably continue through AY18.
+This notice was updated in June 2018, and the relationship with Revels will presumably continue through AY19.

 Unpaid Advisor, Local Government: Boston Election Board.
 Periodically review the resumes and backgrounds for the Boston Election Department.
 Engagement once per quarter throughout the academic year.
-This notice was updated in March 2017, and the relationship with the Boston Election Board will presumably continue through AY18.
+This notice was updated in June 2018, and the relationship with the Boston Election Board will presumably continue through AY19.